SeifBenayed/Stella/Readme.md

-# Stella - AI-agent for testing
+Stella – AI Agent for Testing

-**Description:**
+Description

-Stella is an open-source platform that provides AI-agents with distinct personalities to test and review your app .
-These virtual testers deliver instant, unbiased feedback on your digital products, making beta testing accessible, efficient, and scalable.
+Stella is an open-source platform that provides AI agents with unique personalities to test and review your app.
+These virtual testers deliver immediate, unbiased feedback on your digital products, making beta testing more accessible, efficient, and scalable.

 Features

+24/7 Testing Availability: Receive instant feedback whenever you need it.
+Diverse Persona Library: Test your app with a variety of virtual testers offering unique perspectives.
+Detailed Analytics: Gain comprehensive insights into UX/UI and user behavior.
+Automated Reporting: Generate structured and actionable feedback reports.
+API Integration: Seamlessly integrate Stella into your development workflow.
+Workflow

 **Flow:**
 [Workflow]("images/flow.png")

 <img src="images/flow.png" alt="Image description" width="999">

-24/7 Testing Availability: Get instant feedback whenever you need it Diverse Persona Library: Access a range of virtual testers with unique perspectives Detailed Analytics: Receive comprehensive UX/UI insights and user behavior analysis Automated Reporting: Generate structured, actionable feedback reports API Integration: Seamlessly integrate with your development workflow

-**Installation:**
+Installation

+Follow these steps to install Stella:

-Copy# Create and activate a virtual environment python -m venv venv source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+Create and activate a virtual environment: python -m venv venv source venv/bin/activate  # On Windows, use `venv\Scripts\activate` Clone the repository: git clone https://github.com/seifbenayed/stella.git cd stella

-# Clone the repository
-git clone https://github.com/seifbenayed/stella.git
-cd stella

-# Install required packages
-pip install -r requirements.txt
+Install the required packages: pip install -r requirements.txt

-**Configuration:**
+Configuration

-Update the .env file in the project root with the following required variables:
+Update the .env file located at the root of the project with the following variables:

-# Selected persona ID from MongoDB
-persona=your_persona_object_id ( check the list bellow)

-# AI model key (supports 'gpt-4o', 'o1', 'o1-mini' or 'sonnet-3-5')
-Add your key for your AI model
+Persona ID: Choose the persona ID from MongoDB: persona=your_persona_object_id  # See the list below AI Model Key: Add your API key for the AI model (supports gpt-4o, o1, o1-mini, or sonnet-3-5).

-# AI model identifier (supports 'gpt-4o', 'o1', 'o1-mini' or 'sonnet-3-5')
-llm_id=your_chosen_model
+AI Model Identifier: Specify your chosen model: llm_id=your_chosen_model
+Preconfigured Personas

-Stella comes with seven pre-configured personas, each representing different user segments:
+Stella comes with seven preconfigured personas, each representing a different user segment:

-Damien: Status-driven CEO focused on premium experiences id =
+Damien: A status-driven CEO focused on premium experiences. ( ID=672943da00e68f541d8a4e46)
-Vincent: Growth-focused entrepreneur prioritizing ROI
+Vincent: A growth-oriented entrepreneur prioritizing ROI.
+ID=6729448500e68f541d8a4e49
-Sarah: Millennial financial planner emphasizing mobile usage
+Sarah: A millennial financial planner emphasizing mobile usage.
+ID=6729448500e68f541d8a4e4a
-Selma: Eco-conscious future parent valuing sustainability
+Selma: An eco-conscious future parent who values sustainability.
+ID=6729452e00e68f541d8a4e4b
-Laure: Beauty-tech enthusiast seeking trends
-Amir: Intellectual entrepreneur with analytical approach
+Laure: A beauty-tech enthusiast on the lookout for trends.
+ID=6729452e00e68f541d8a4e4c
+Amir: An analytical, intellectually driven entrepreneur.
+ID = 6729464e00e68f541d8a4e4d
-Lina: GenZ digital native prioritizing social proof
+Lina: A Gen Z digital native who values social proof.
+ID=6729464e00e68f541d8a4e4e Contributing

-Contributing
 We welcome contributions!
-Please see our Contributing Guide for details.
+To get started:

-Fork the Project
+Fork the project.
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+Create a feature branch:
+git checkout -b feature/AmazingFeature
+Commit your changes:
+git commit -m "Add AmazingFeature"
+Push your branch:
+git push origin feature/AmazingFeature
+Open a Pull Request.
+For more details, please refer to our Contributing Guide.

 Requirements

 Python >= 3.9
 MongoDB >= 4.4

-**Acknowledgments:**
+Acknowledgments

 Stella leverages several key technologies:

 LangChain for AI agent creation
 Playwright for web interaction
 MongoDB for persona management
 Various AI models for intelligent analysis
 Support

 📝 Documentation
 🐛 Issue Tracker
 💬 Community Forum

-**License:**
+License

-This project is licensed under the APACHE 2.0 - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License – see the LICENSE file for details.

-**Acknowledgments:**
+Special Thanks

-Special thanks to all contributors who have helped shape Stella's virtual testing capabilities.
+A heartfelt thank you to all the contributors who have helped shape Stella's virtual testing capabilities.